PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 ## Just In Time (JIT) Access
 - Used to restrict port access to VMs for selected ports.
+- Uses Microsoft Defender for Cloud to ensure that "deny all inbound traffic" rules exist for the ports you've selected.
+If other rules already exist for those ports then they will take priority over these new rules.
-- When users need access to a VM, Defender for Cloud checks if a user has Azure RBAC permissions for the VM.
-If approved, Defender for Cloud modifies NSGs and Azure Firewall to allow inbound traffic to the selected ports from the relevant IP address (or range) for a specified amount of time.
-Afterwards, Defender for Cloud reverts the changes without interrupting established connections.
+- When users need access to a VM, Microsoft Defender for Cloud checks if a user has Azure RBAC permissions for the VM.
+If approved, Microsoft Defender for Cloud modifies NSGs and Azure Firewall to allow inbound traffic to the selected ports from the relevant IP address (or range) for a specified amount of time.
+Afterwards, Microsoft Defender for Cloud reverts the changes without interrupting established connections.
 - JIT requires Microsoft Defender for servers to be enabled on the subscription.